 On this page

 Structured Dialogue is one of the most comprehensive and useful European practices for dialogue between young people and decision-makers on issues of their concern as well as for increasing the cooperation between young people and decision makers.
-In first half of 2018 National Youth Council of Macedonia held several consultation meetings with youth and representatives of youth organizations as part of the VI Cycle of Structured Dialog of the European Union.
-The main aim was to introduce and promote the process of structured dialogue as very efficient tool for dialogue between young people and decision-makers.
-Unfortunately, in Republic of North Macedonia there is still no national working group for Structured Dialogue and there is no public available information whether and in what extent the young people in North Macedonia use this mechanism.
+Unfortunately, in the Republic of North Macedonia there is still no national working group for Structured Dialogue and there is no publicly available information whether and to what extent young people in North Macedonia use this mechanism.

 Following the example of the European Parliament and other Western European parliaments, the Parliament of the Republic of North Macedonia has established a Club on Youth Affairs and Policies.
 The Club is an informal body in the Assembly of the Republic of North Macedonia, composed of members of all parliamentary parties whose goal is to realize the interest of the youth in the Republic of North Macedonia, in cooperation with youth organizations, informal youth groups and youth wings of political parties.

-Youth Unemployment is the highest priority at country level since according to the World Bank (2020) 37,74% of the young people in Republic of North Macedonia aged 15 – 24 are unemployed, which, according to the same source, is the smallest percentage in the last 20 years.
-On the other hand, according to State Statistical Office of Republic of North Macedonia, in the II quarter of 2020 the youth unemployment (aged 15-24) rate was 15.4 %.
+Youth Unemployment is the highest priority at country level since according to the Eurostat (2020) 29,5% of the young people in Republic of North Macedonia aged 15 – 29 are unemployed, which, according to the same source, is the smallest percentage in the last 8 years.
+On the other hand, according to State Statistical Office of Republic of North Macedonia, in the III quarter of 2021 the youth unemployment (aged 15-24) rate was 15.3 %.

-When it comes to NEET people, according to Eurostat (2019), 24.5 % of young people aged 15-29 are NEET (young people neither in employment nor in education or training).
-For comparison, in 2018 the rate was 29,8%, and in 2019 we had the lowest rate in comparison with the previous 10 years.
-But, if we compare the rates with other European countries we will notice that we have the second highest rate in Europe, after Turkey.
+When it comes to NEET people, according to Eurostat (2020), 26.2 % of young people aged 15-29 are NEET (young people neither in employment nor in education or training).
+For comparison, in 2019 the rate was 24,5%, and in 2019 we had the lowest rate in comparison with the previous 10 years but in 2020 this rate has increased.
+But, if we compare the rates with other European countries we will notice that we have the third highest rate in Europe, after Turkey and Montenegro.